darkeclipz/operating-system/README.md

 # Operating System

 This is a very basic operating system that has been programmed from scratch.
-All the references that have been used to create it are list below.
+All the references that have been used to create it are listed below.

 The goal is to learn more about how a computer works by creating a program that runs without any operating system.

 # Tooling

+ * Hex editor: a useful hex editor is HxD.
+ * CygWin (for the gcc compiler).
+ * Qemu to emulate the CPU.
+   * Install QEMU from their website.
+Then go to `C:\Program Files\qemu` and rename `qemu-system-x86_64.exe` to just `qemu.exe`.
+Also add the `C:\Program Files\qemu` to your environment variables.
+ * nasm
+   * I dumped the files in the Windows directory.

-These are some commonly used commonds to either build the kernel, or start the emulation.
+These are some commonly used commands to either build the kernel, or start the emulation.

+**Assemble**

+`nasm bootsect.asm -f bin -o bootsect.bin`

+**Build kernel**

+`some command`

 **Start QEMU**

-If it is installed for Windows, browse to `C:\Program Files\qemu`.
-A binary can be start with the following command:

-Cygwin

-`.\qemnu-system-x86_64.exe -- help`
+`qemu my-os.bin`

+**Print binary bytes**

+`od -t x1 -A n filename`

 # References